In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 1. Configure all validations on data change:

-1. Configure validations on form open:
+1. Configure validations on form opening:

 1. Set up the execution of enrichers: